 Melt in your mouth Smoked Brisket with Dry Rub made on a Traeger for the perfect juicy and tender brisket.
 It’s dry rubbed with simple spices and smoked for hours for moist and flavorful beef brisket from a wood pellet grill.
+Paleo, Whole30, and gluten free.

-Made on a smoker for hours to yield a perfectly juicy on the inside, crispy bark on the outside, piece of brisket.
+This smoked brisket with dry rub is smoked for hours to yield a perfectly juicy on the inside, crispy bark on the outside, piece of brisket.

-How to make Smoked Brisket with Dry Rub
+How to make smoked brisket with dry rub

-Then early the next morning, you start the smoking process.
+Then, early the next morning, you start the smoking process.
 And when I say early, I mean early.
 We’ve made this a few times and if you wait too long, you won’t be eating dinner until 8-9pm (trust me, it’s happened to us).

 You will have a juicy, melt in your mouth, smoked brisket.

-For the best smoked brisket:
+For the best smoked brisket with dry rub:

 Here are a few of my tips for the best smoked brisket: